Lauren has appeared as a guest on many different podcasts. Follow the links below to listen to the different interviews.

 The Sisterhood Report – Changing the world one Sister at a time.

 We can change the world one day, one decision, and one woman – sister – at a time.
-You will be inspired to hear details about one woman’s journey to break free from the past, boldly claim a new present while building the bridge to a powerful future.
+You will be inspired to hear details about one woman’s journey to break free from the past, and boldly claim a new present while building the bridge to a powerful future.
 When we each turn on our internal light, the world becomes brighter for us all.

-Lean, Six Sigma, and AI
+Lean Blog: Lean, Six Sigma, and AI

 Mark and Lauren talk about the interface and overlap between concepts like Lean, Six Sigma, and Artificial Intelligence.
 Why do companies need to avoid jumping to solutions, including technology solutions like Robotic Process Automation?
 Why does the “respect for people” principle of Lean, from Toyota, mean that we shouldn’t focus on replacing people with technology?
-You can adjust the layout for each Block at three different device widths – desktop, tablet, and mobile.

 Continuous Improvement and Artificial Intelligence